Download the PHP package yiisoft/di without Composer

 A service provider is a special class that's responsible for providing complex services or groups of dependencies for the container and extensions of existing services.

 A provider should extend from Yiisoft\Di\ServiceProviderInterface and must contain a getDefinitions() and getExtensions() methods.
-It should only provide services for the container and therefore should only contain code that's related to this task.
+It should only provide services for the container and therefore should only contain code related to this task.
 It should never implement any business logic or other functionality such as environment bootstrap or applying changes to a database.

 A typical service provider could look like: